Tools and Methodologies Exhibitors

 At the 2025 Tools and Methodologies Exposition, Nanit Lab will showcase their smart baby monitor system, which captures high-quality sleep data in real-world environments.
 They will also be providing live demos of how parents interact with the Nanit app, the types of data collected through their validated computer vision algorithms, and how these data can power cutting-edge research on infant and toddler sleep.

-Due to a generous donation, we are now able to offer complimentary tables to select exhibitors.
+Thanks to a generous donation, we were able to offer complimentary tables to select Exhibitors.

 Exhibitors might offer: